dstjohniii/ms-advisor/client/src/data/README.md

 ## Future

-This will hopefully get replaced with an api call to a back end service to fetch data from a database so we can have dynamic data.
+This will hopefully get replaced with an api call to a back end service to fetch data from a database so we can have dynamic data..